egonelbre/egonelbre.com/content/draft/five-percent-heuristic.md

 * Network calls
 * CGO calls

-If there's over 5% spent on these then maybe it's possible to either make them non-blocking or batch multiple requests together.
+If there's over 5% spent on these then try to make them non-blocking, batch multiple requests or even better remove them altogether.

-## Example: Goroutines
+### Example: What should I use as goroutine batch size?

 Let's say you are trying to figure out an appropriate batch-size for goroutines to work on.
-There's a cost to starting a goroutine, let's guess it's \~500ns.
-This suggests that we should pick a batch-size that takes at least `500ns x 20 == 10000ns = 10us` to process.
+There's a cost to starting a goroutine, let's guess it's \~1us.
+This suggests that we should pick a batch-size that takes at least `1us x 20 == 20us` to process.

 Similarly, sending a value over channels can be around \~150ns (your milage may vary).
-This means that to produce or consume each item should be \~3000ns+.
+This means that both the producer or consumer should work at least \~3us.

-# Predictability
+## Predictability

 > Avoid branches/calls that have mispredictions above 5%.

 One common reason for slowness is mispredictions in the CPU pipeline.
-CPU-s work really hard to avoid working one instruction at a time, but intead work at multiple things at a time.
-There's a great write up on branching effects http://igoro.com/archive/fast-and-slow-if-statements-branch-prediction-in-modern-processors/.
+CPU-s work really hard to avoid working one instruction at a time and mispredictions are a common problem.
+There's a great write up on branching effects at http://igoro.com/archive/fast-and-slow-if-statements-branch-prediction-in-modern-processors/.

-Similar effects are also present with func/method calls.
+There are similar effects with method calls.
 If the compiler doesn't know ahead which code it should run.

 Of course, removing the branch, interface or dynamic call would be even better, however this can often take much more effort, compared to sorting.

-## Example: sorting values
+### Example: Sorting Values

 A classic example of this problem is effects you observe from sorting your data.